 Compared with the overall hotel market in China, the total revenue of upper midscale hotel chains in China recorded a distinct increase from RMB14.3 billion in 2015 to RMB53.4 billion in 2019, representing a CAGR of 39.0%, as a result of emergence and increasing acceptance of upper midscale hotel brands in the market.
-The revenue of upper midscale hotel chains in China declined in 2020, with a year-over-year decline of 19.1% in 2020, mainly due to the COVID-19 outbreak, compared to a 36.8% decline in the total revenue of the overall hotel chains in China.
-The chart below sets forth the total revenue of upper midscale chains in China the total revenue of upper midscale chains in China.
+The revenue of upper midscale hotel chains in China declined in 2020, with a year-over-year decline of 19.1% in 2020, mainly due to the COVID-19 outbreak, compared to a

+36.8% decline in the total revenue of the overall hotel chains in China.
+The chart below sets forth the total revenue of upper midscale chains in China for the periods indicated: